Apprentices

 Many awards have entitlements for training costs, fees and textbooks.

-You should be reimbursed for:
+An apprentice should be reimbursed for:

 When training costs aren't reimbursed

-Find your award specific entitlements
+Find award specific entitlements

 Industry Embedded Filter Placeholder